Classroom Computer Support

 - Software must be provided to the Information Technology for testing prior to installation.
 The software will be tested for stability on a model system.
 If it does not appear to be stable, it will not be installed on the instructor workstation.

 - Installing software does mean Information Technology or the Service Desk will be able to provide training or troubleshoot use of the application.
 Requestors are responsible for testing and ensuring software operates as expected.

 - Information Technology cannot guarantee that the application will be available once installed — classroom hard disks are clones of a master image and in the event of a system failure, or the need critical updates, the old disk is removed and a new disk is installed.
 The software would obviously be missing until it is re-installed.

 - If there is any question about legitimate licensing, support or stability, Information Technology reserves the right to refuse the installation.

-Any files download from the internet are saved to the desktop for that specific classroom computer.
-Those files will be there for 24 hours and then will disappear.
+Any files downloaded from the Internet are saved to the desktop for that specific classroom computer.
+Those files will be there until the computer restarts, and then will disappear.

 To avoid potential issues and security threats to your account, we ask you to restart or “log out”, but not shutdown the classroom computers.
 This will assist us greatly for the computer will be ready to use by the next LC user.